-Again taking a first-order approximation, we measure the log of the price level, p, by the average of the individual prices p_i .
+Again taking a first-order approximation, we measure the log of the price level, p, by the average of the individual prices $p_i$ .
 Thus p is the average of prices set based on information at all past dates, weighted by the proportion of firms that last received information in each period.
 Mankiw and Reis aggregate the rule for individual price setting, (5), to derive the behavior of the price level in the absence of markup and productivity shocks.
-The Appendix to this paper extends their analysis to include these shocks, which is straightforward.
-The bottom line can be expressed as an equation either for the price level, or for aggregate inflation $\pi_t = p_t - p{t-1}$:
+Extending their analysis to include these shocks is straightforward (see the appendix of Ball et al., 2003).
+The bottom line can be expressed as an equation either for the price level, or for aggregate inflation $\pi_t = p_t - p{t-1}$ :